Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I populated it with "Less Annoying Slower Vultures" (disabled) just as a reference.
 ![image](https://github.com/user-attachments/assets/be21bd28-f205-4aed-86c0-47625c72cf46)

-Here are some off-site (not included in the list) mods that are compatible with this ModList if you want to add them to your own game:
+Here are some popular off-site (not included in the list) mods that are compatible with this ModList if you want to add them to your own game:

 https://7daystodiemods.com/tuk-throw-stuff-mod/